 Pre-screening questions are critical for weeding out potential tenants upfront that aren’t the right fit for your rental property.
 A good questionnaire helps establish expectations and gathers information helpful for predicting whether they are likely to cause financial or behavioral problems during a tenancy.

 Goals of Pre-Screening Questions

-Pre-screening questions help cut down on the number of tenants that need to go through the full application and screening process, which is both time consuming one and, in some cases, mildly expensive.
+Pre-screening questions help cut down on the number of tenants that need to go through the full application and screening process.

-To be effective, each pre-screening question you ask should help with determining 1 of 2 things:
+To be effective, each pre-screening question you ask should help with determining two things: